 In the fall of 1998, convinced of the need for a proactive program for drainage maintenance, the Board of Commissioners authorized the creation of a drain maintenance program.

-The drain maintenance crew consists of a supervisor, maintenance worker, and a part-time maintenance worker.
-In 2003, the Sheriff’s Department initiated their earned release program (ERP) as one measure to help address jail overcrowding.
-The Drain Maintenance crew utilizes the services of the ERP crew several days a week.
+The drain maintenance crew consists of a Maintenance Supervisor and Maintenance Technician.
+The Earned Release Program (ERP) and Detailed Enabled a Better Transition into Society (DEBTS) were initiated by the Sheriff's Department in 1998 and 2003 respectively as measures to help address jail overcrowding.
+The Drain Maintenance crew utilizes this service several days a week.

 The main priorities for the Drain Crew are inspection and maintenance of the drains in Allegan County.
 In addition, the Drain Crew has set an objective to have a three-year maintenance program on every County Drain that has been recently reconstructed or maintained.
 Maintenance activities completed by the Drain Crew include clearing brush and debris, cleaning drain right-of-ways, and stabilizing eroded ditch banks using stream restoration techniques.
 Maintenance is accomplished manually by using hand tools and small equipment.